-Fostering can be demanding.
-The subject of whether or not to continue working whilst being a foster carer comes down to a couple of issues: the age of the fostered child and the flexibility of the job you do outside of fostering.
+The subject of whether or not to continue working whilst being a foster carer comes down to a couple of issues:

 In the majority of cases, it is possible to foster whilst claiming the most common types of benefits.
-The fostering team would advise speaking with your local benefits office to discuss your current situation to make certain.
+We would advise you tro speak to your local benefits office to discuss your current situation before you make any decisions.

-The majority of foster carers are technically self-employed.
-This can be the first time for many people that they have been in this situation, and may be worried about the legal and tax implications.
-Whilst support is available from the fostering team, the Fostering Network and Fostertalk have dedicated advice specialists at hand.
-The HMRC also have a fact sheet to help guide you.
+This may be the first time that you have been in this situation, and you may be worried about the legal and tax implications.
+Support is available from the Fostering Team, and The Fostering Network and Fostertalk have dedicated advice specialists at hand.